A First Rate Second Chance

 Ross’ career to-date has been in the engineering and infrastructure sector delivering major transportation, water and mining infrastructure projects across Victoria, Australia and New Zealand.
 He is a Fellow of Engineers Australia and President of the Victorian Division, a Chartered Engineer and a Graduate of the Australian Institute of Company Directors.
 Ross is passionate about professional excellence and standards, promoting workplace diversity, and of course animal welfare, which is what brought him to Animal Aid!

-Nick Williamson – Deputy Chairman
+Nick Williamson – Secretary

 Nick joined the Animal Aid board in July 2022, having come from a career of advocacy, strategy and stakeholder engagement, operations and corporate services, mostly with for-purpose operations and within healthcare and law.
 Nick is delighted to have joined the Animal Aid board, having grown up somewhere between a zoo and a vet school and having been surrounded by and caring for animals large and small for most of his life.